-What Makes a Good Bushwalking GPS?
+What Makes a Good Bushwalking GNSS?

 - A rugged and water resistant case – they get a beating in the bush so make sure they can take it.
-Best leave the GPS enabled iPhone back in the car I think.
+Best leave the GNSS enabled iPhone back in the car I think.

-How Do You Use a GPS?
+How Do You Use a GNSS?

-A GPS does not replace map and compass for navigation in the bush, but it is an excellent additional tool.
+A GNSS does not replace map and compass for navigation in the bush, but it is an excellent additional tool.
 It can speed up decision making and reduce mistakes.
 Route-finding, map reading, map to ground and compass skills are still very important skills.

-- Check the map datum in the GPS matches the map you are using.
+- Check the map datum in the GNSS matches the map you are using.
 For topographic maps in NSW commonly used bushwalking the datums to use are “Australian Geodetic Datum 1966” or AGD66 for first and second edition 1:25000 topographic maps (with the map on one side of the paper only); or “Geocentric Datum of Australia 1994” or GDA94 for third edition 1:25000 topographic maps (with the aerial photo on the back).